yorikvanhavre/FreeCAD-manual/import_and_export_to_other_filetypes.md

 | GCODE  | Yes    | Yes    | FreeCAD can already import and export to/from several flavors of GCode, but only a small number of machines is supported at the moment. |
 | CSG    | Yes    | No     | OpenSCAD's CSG format. |

 Some of these file formats have options.
-These can be configured frommenu Edit -> Preferences -> File formats.
+These can be configured fr ommenu Edit -> Preferences -> File formats:

 **Read more**